Brief description of list of tension members posts -part 2.

 A Solved problem for Design strength.

-This is the 7th post of the Tension Member’s Posts which includes a solved problem 3.6. from Prof. Mccormack’s book.
+This is the 7th post of the Tension Member’s Posts including a solved problem 3.6. from Prof. Mccormack’s book.

 Determine the LRFD design tensile strength and the ASD allowable design tensile strength for two lines of -in diameter bolts in each flange using A572 Grade 50 steel, with the AISC Specification.